telerik/blazor-docs/components/grid/selection/cells.md

 # Cells Selection

-The Grid component offers support for single or multiple cells selection.
+The Grid component offers support for multiple cells selection.

 In this article: